| Background to |

 Given the great risk of becoming a doctor in a city during the plague, thirty florins was probably not enough to explain Master Ventura's choice.
 He may have viewed the job as an opportunity to become a citizen of Pavia which, if he survived, would have provided him with access to wealthier patients than he would have found in the rural countryside.

 Photo caption: A plague doctor.
 His body was completely covered with leather and/or heavy cloth to protect him against infection.
 The nose piece contains herbs that were intended to purify the air he inhaled.

-In general, European agricultural production rebounded after the plague more quickly than the population, because the reduced population could abandon farming on marginal land and the survivors could take advantage of better land.
+In general, European agricultural production rebounded after the plague more quickly than the population, because the reduced population abandoned farming on marginal land and the survivors took advantage of better land.
 That allowed them to produce more with the same amount of labor, and produced an increase in disposable income that provided a market for luxury goods.
 That enriched skilled craft people and favored the growth of the towns, home to the urban bourgeoisie.